-- 6.1.1 Stakeholders have the ability to express any concerns in relation to the TPP with the Regulator, and the Regulator may investigate such claims. - 6.1.2 Part 5, Section 44(4) of the Code enables Brookfield Rail to amend or replace the TPP at any time, with the approval of the Regulator. - 6.1.3 Section 44(5) of the Code enables the Regulator to direct Brookfield Rail to amend or replace the TPP with another TPP determined by the Regulator at any time.
+- 6.1.1 Stakeholders have the ability to express any concerns in relation to the TPP with the Regulator, and the Regulator may investigate such claims. - 6.1.2 Part 5, Section 44(4) of the Code enables Arc Infrastructure to amend or replace the TPP at any time, with the approval of the Regulator.

+6.1.3 Section 44(5) of the Code enables the Regulator to direct Arc Infrastructure to amend or replace the TPP with another TPP determined by the Regulator at any time.

-7 DEFINITIONS
+7 Definitions

-Access Access Agreement Access Related Function Has the same meaning assigned to "access" in Section 3 of the Code; "means - a) the use of railway infrastructure; and b) where applicable, includes the exercise of other rights of the kind described in section 3A(1) of the Act".
-Has the same meaning assigned to "access agreement" in Section 3 of the Code; "means an agreement in writing under the Code between the railway owner and an entity for access by that entity".
-Has the same meaning assigned to "access-related functions" in Schedule 4, Clause 1 of the Code; "means the functions involved in arranging the provision of access to railway infrastructure under the Code" Accreditation Has the meaning assigned to it under the Rail Safety Act 2010 (WA).
-Act Has the same meaning assigned to " Act " in Section 3 of the Code; " means the Railways (Access) Act 1998 ".
-Brookfield Rail Means Brookfield Rail Pty Ltd. Code Means the "Railways (Access) Code 2000" established under the Act.
-Force Majeure Means any cause, event or circumstance (or combination of causes, events or circumstances) beyond the reasonable control of the party claiming Force Majeure, including the following causes, events and circumstances: a) an act of God, lightning, storm, flood, bush fire or fire, earthquake or explosion, cyclone, tidal wave, landslide, heat (including speed restrictions due to the impact of heat or other atmospheric conditions) or adverse weather conditions; b) any regional, statewide or nationwide industrial dispute not caused by or contributed to by the party claiming Force Majeure; c) an act of public enemy, war (declared or undeclared), sabotage, blockade, revolution, riot, insurrection, civil commotion or epidemic; d) the effect of any applicable laws, rules, regulations, orders, judgments, rulings, decisions, decrees or enforcement actions of any court, government, tribunal or other administrative authority which occur after the date of the Agreement and which could not reasonably have been foreseen by the party claiming Force Majeure; e) embargo or power shortage; or f) the catastrophic failure of, or the breakdown of or accident or other damage to plant, machinery or infrastructure, i) loss of customers or loss of market share; or j) the catastrophic failure of, or the breakdown of or accident or other damage to plant, machinery or infrastructure as a result of a lack of maintenance where such maintenance would have been undertaken by a reasonable and prudent person or where the cause of the event has been the plant, machinery or infrastructure not being operated or maintained in accordance with good industry practices.
-Instructions Means all instructions and directions, issued by Brookfield Rail from time to time which: a) ensure, facilitate or encourage the proper, efficient, safe and lawful use of and access to the Network by all Network Operators, and management of the Network by Brookfield Rail; b) are consistent with the Train Management Guidelines; and c) are given with a view to minimising the disruption to the Operator in a manner which is reasonable in the circumstances and taking into account the valid objectives of Brookfield Rail (as set out in paragraphs (a) and (b) of this definition of "Instructions") in issuing the instruction or direction; but does not include instructions and directions which: d) derogate from the Train Paths; e) prevent the Operator from running a Service of the nature of the Services contemplated by the Access Agreement or as agreed between the parties from time to time; or f) are given for the purpose only of achieving Brookfield Rail's internal commercial objectives unrelated to the valid objectives of Brookfield Rail as set out in paragraphs (a) and (b) of this definition of "Instructions"; unless the instructions or directions: g) are Train Control Directions properly given; h) relate to safety; i) are given to implement or support the TMG; j) are necessary to prevent or to minimise the effect of a material breach of an Access Agreement; or are otherwise authorised by an Access Agreement.
-Network Has the same meaning assigned to " railways network " in Section 3 of the Code; " means - a) all the railways that were Government railways when the Act received the Royal Assent; b) all the railways that are on land that is corridor land as defined in the Rail Freight System Act 2000;
+Access Has the same meaning assigned to "access" in Section 3 of the Code; "means - means - a) the use of railway infrastructure; and b) where applicable, includes the exercise of other rights of the kind described in Section 3A(1) of the Act.
+Access Has the meaning assigned to "access agreement" in Section 3 of the Code; Agreement "means an agreement in writing under the Code between the railway owner and an entity for access by that entity".
+Access Related Has the meaning assigned to "access-related functions" in Schedule 4, Clause 1 Function of the Code; "means the functions involved in arranging the provision of access to railway infrastructure under the Code" Accreditation Has the meaning assigned to it under the Rail Safety Act 2010 (WA).
+Act Has the meaning assigned to "Act" in Section 3 of the Code; "means the Railways (Access) Act 1998".
+Arc Means Arc Infrastructure Pty Ltd. Infrastructure Code Means the "Railways (Access) Code 2000" established under the Act.
+Force Majeure Means any cause, event or circumstance (or combination of causes, events or circumstances) beyond the reasonable control of the party claiming Force Majeure, including the following causes, events and circumstances: a) an act of God, lightning, storm, flood, bush fire or fire, earthquake or explosion, cyclone, tidal wave, landslide, heat (including speed restrictions due to the impact of heat or other atmospheric conditions) or adverse weather conditions; b) any regional, statewide or nationwide industrial dispute not caused by or contributed to by the party claiming Force Majeure; 1

+- c) an act of public enemy, war (declared or undeclared), sabotage, blockade, revolution, riot, insurrection, civil commotion or epidemic; - d) the effect of any applicable laws, rules, regulations, orders, judgments, rulings, decisions, decrees or enforcement actions of any court, government, tribunal or other administrative authority which occur after the date of the Agreement and which could not reasonably have been foreseen by the party claiming Force Majeure; - e) embargo or power shortage; or - the catastrophic failure of, or the breakdown of or accident or other damage to plant, machinery or infrastructure;

+but does not include:

+- g) lack of funds; - h) financial hardship; - i) loss of customers or loss of market share; or - j) the catastrophic failure of, or the breakdown of or accident or other damage to plant, machinery or infrastructure as a result of a lack of maintenance where such maintenance would have been undertaken by a reasonable and prudent person or where the cause of the event has been the plant, machinery or infrastructure not being operated or maintained in accordance with good industry practices.